degauss-org/geocoder/README.md

 As an alternative to the usual installation, geocoding using a docker image usage may be easier to install and use.
 Pull the image with `docker pull colebrokamp/geocoder`.

-The below is an example bash script used to run a geocoding job using the docker container:
+The below is an example bash script used to run a batch geocoding job using the docker container:

 ```bash
 #!/bin/bash